GenoJ83/GenoJ83/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&lines=Building...;Building...)
 # 👋 Hey there, I'm Geno Joshua!
 Welcome to my GitHub portfolio!
 I'm a **researcher and tech enthusiast** from Kampala, Uganda, passionate about blending **technology, sustainability, and innovation** to solve real-world challenges.
-Explore my projects to see how I'm shaping the future, one commit at a time!
+Explore my projects to see how I’m shaping the future, one commit at a time!
 ---
 ## 🚀 About Me
 ![Coding](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)